Master's Degrees in Data AnalyticsConsider a featured online data science program that is currently taking applications.

-For example, a Master of Business Administration with an area of emphasis in Business Analytics are completely geared toward business professionals with more theoretical courses and how this is used to improve the bottom line.
+There are also differences between a full Master's degree in an analytical subject and a concentration within a separate Master's program.
+For example, a Master of Business Administration with an area of emphasis in Business Analytics is geared toward business professionals with more theoretical courses and how to improve the bottom line.
 A Master of Science in Business Analytics is for those with a computer science or information technology background that will have hands-on experience with programming and engineering.

 Featured Online Data Science Programs

 |Utica College||Online BBA in Business Data Analytics||Website|

 |Syracuse University||Online MS in Applied Data Science||Website|

 |Northern Illinois University||Online Master of Science in Data Analytics||Website|

 |Georgetown University||Online MS in Business Analytics||Website|

 |Drake University||Online Master of Science in Business Analytics||Website|

 Are there online data Analytics programs accredited by DASCA?